 Best Overall : American Modern

 American Modern has been in business since 1949 and is headquartered in Cincinnati, Ohio.
 The company specializes in rental property insurance and has an AM Best financial strength rating of A+ (Superior).
-American Modern received an above average amount of customer complaints for an insurer of its size, according to the National Association of Insurance Commissioners (NAIC).
+American Modern receives more customer complaints than the average insurer of its size, according to the most recent data from the National Association of Insurance Commissioners (NAIC).
 Rental insurance from American Modern is available in all 50 states.

 We chose American Modern as the best overall provider for rental insurance because they can insure rentals as stand-alone properties.
 The company can also insure short-term rentals or vacant homes and they have many discounts for bundling multiple policies.
 As rental specialists, they issue policies for national insurers.